andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 Decide
 ======

-At this point we should have not invested an large amount of time and effort in discovery, and so will not be tempted to give into [Sunk Cost Fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Loss_aversion_and_the_sunk_cost_fallacy) when making a decision to proceed or not with a given initiative.
+At this point we should have not invested a large amount of time and effort in discovery, and so will not be tempted to give into [Sunk Cost Fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Loss_aversion_and_the_sunk_cost_fallacy) when making a decision to proceed or not with a given initiative.

 Making a decision should be relatively quick, and most importantly, based on empirical data.